lehoangthienan/HotSalesPOS/README.md

 - Get direction in google map from user to seller
 - Get direction in google map from seller to user
 - Sign with facebook
-- Sign with goole account
+- Sign with google account
 - Confirm phone number with firebase
 - Send notification with firebase
 - Show product with category